Which racket coverings are authorised by the ITTF?

 The covering material on a side of the blade used for striking the ball shall be currently authorised by the ITTF and shall be attached to the blade so that the ITTF logo, the ITTF number (when present), the supplier and brand names are clearly visible near the handle.

-So the ITTF now produce a list of authorised rubbers every six months so you can check that the rubbers you buy are authorised.
+From April 2021 the ITTF now produce a list of authorised rubbers four times per year (January, April, July, October) so you can check that the rubbers you buy are authorised.

 Here is a list of authorised racket coverings